 The key ingredient in Monsanto’s weed killer is glyphosate, a synthetic compound that can be applied to the leaves of plants to selectively kill certain plants while allowing the desired ones to grow.
-It was patented by Monsanto in the United States in 1974 and Roundup was released to the public the same year.
-Two years later farmers, gardeners, and home owners in Canada also began to use Roundup.
-While some people claim that Roundup was one of the most game-changing products in the field of agriculture, many others wondered if exposing themselves and their food to this synthetic chemical was a safe as it was marketed to be.
+It was patented by Monsanto in the United States in 1974, and Roundup was released to the public the same year.
+Two years later, farmers, gardeners, and homeowners in Canada also began to use Roundup.
+While some people claim that Roundup was one of the most game-changing products in the field of agriculture, others questioned whether exposure to glyphosate was safe for individuals using the product as well as the environment.

-Despite Monsanto’s efforts to silence the research that suggests its product has been linked to cancer, the company recently took a huge blow when a California jury ruled in favor of a plaintiff who was dying of non-Hodgkin’s lymphoma after his job as a groundskeeper exposed him to Roundup for decades.
-During the trial Monsanto fought to keep the plaintiff’s experts from testifying, arguing that their science was unreliable, however the judge did not agree and eventually the jury awarded the plaintiff $289 million.
+Despite Monsanto’s efforts to discount research suggesting its product has been linked to cancer, the company recently took a huge blow when a California jury ruled in favor of a plaintiff who was dying of NHL after his job as a groundskeeper exposed him to Roundup for decades.
+During the trial, Monsanto fought to keep the plaintiff’s experts from testifying, arguing that their scientific theories were unreliable.
+The judge disagreed and allowed the plaintiff’s experts to testify.
+After hearing the evidence, the jury awarded the plaintiff $289 million.

-Since then, two California cities have already vowed to stop using Roundup for their cities’ landscaping and more are considering similar action.
+Since then, two California cities have vowed to stop using Roundup for their cities’ landscaping and more are considering similar action.
 The verdict in California has also opened the door for more lawsuits filed by people who were exposed to glyphosate.
 In Florida, a class action has already been filed against General Mills, whose foods are made with plants that were treated with Roundup, arguing that the company had a duty to warn consumers that food could contain glyphosate.
 In 2018, Bayer purchased Monsanto for $66 billion after two years of negotiation.
-While this move may mean that Roundup will be rebranded in the coming months, Monsanto will not be able to escape the litigation resulting from this landmark case.

 Monsanto Cancer Victim Wins $2 Billion Punitive Damage Award in California Jury Trial

-In the third and largest verdict against Bayer, which purchased Monsanto in 2018, a California jury has awarded a husband and wife $1 billion in punitive damages each after both the husband and wife were diagnosed with non-Hodgkin’s Lymphoma.
-Although the punitive award will likely be reduced on appeal, the couple also received $55 million in compensatory damages for their medical expenses, lost wages, and pain and suffering.
+In the third and largest verdict against Bayer, which purchased Monsanto in 2018, a California jury awarded a husband and wife $1 billion each in punitive damages after both the husband and wife were diagnosed with NHL.
+Although the punitive award will likely be reduced on appeal, the couple were also awarded $55 million in compensatory damages for their medical expenses, lost wages, and pain and suffering.

-Like the other two successful jury verdicts against Monsanto, the couple filed suit alleging that Roundup weed killer was defectively designed and Monsanto failed to include an adequate warning label.
-In a statement after the trial, the plaintiff Mrs. Pilliod said that they would not have used Roundup if they had been warned it may cause cancer, but “from their ads, we felt that Roundup was incredibly safe to use.”
+Like the other two successful jury verdicts against Monsanto, the couple filed suit alleging that Roundup weed killer was defectively designed and that Monsanto failed to include an adequate warning label.
+In a statement after the trial, the plaintiff, Mrs. Pilliod, said that she and her husband would not have used Roundup if they had been warned it may cause cancer, but “from their ads, we felt that Roundup was incredibly safe to use.”